Sakshi-Rani-21/IPhone-Sales-Analysis-In-Python/README.md

 ## Analysis
 The analysis includes:

-- Top 10 iPhones by their ratings: A [bar plot](https://github.com/Sakshi-Rani-21/IPhone-Sales-Analysis-In-Python/blob/main/Number%20of%20ratings%20of%20highest%20ranked%20iPhones.png) showing number of ratings of top 10 iphones.
+- Highest bought model by the ratings: A [bar plot](https://github.com/Sakshi-Rani-21/IPhone-Sales-Analysis-In-Python/blob/main/Number%20of%20ratings%20of%20highest%20ranked%20iPhones.png) showing number of ratings of top 10 iphones.
-- Top 10 iPhones by their reviews: A [bar plot](https://github.com/Sakshi-Rani-21/IPhone-Sales-Analysis-In-Python/blob/main/Number%20of%20ratings%20of%20highest%20ranked%20iPhones.png) showing number of ratings of top 10 iphones.
+- Highest bought model by the reviews: A [bar plot](https://github.com/Sakshi-Rani-21/IPhone-Sales-Analysis-In-Python/blob/main/Number%20of%20reviews%20of%20highest%20rated%20iPhones.png) showing number of reviews of top 10 iphones.
-- Sales by Model: A bar plot showing total sales by iPhone model.
+- Relationship between discount percentage and number of ratings: A [scatter plot] () between discount percentage and number of ratings to identify the sales trend using correlation
-- Highest Rated Models: A bar plot showing the number of ratings for the highest-rated iPhone models.
+-

 ## Getting Started
 1. Clone this repository to your local machine.